turris-cz/user-docs/docs/geek/schnapps/schnapps.md

 schnapps cleanup --compare
 ```
 The first command deletes all snapshots which are older than the numbers specified in `/etc/config/schnapps`
 (see below).
-The second one also deletes the snapshots which contain no changes to the previous ones.
+The second one also deletes all snapshots before the last one with no changes between them
+(only the last snapshot from a group of identical ones is retained).

 ### Rolling back